qtxwang/dialog/README.md

 # dialog
 An interactive JAVA shell that runs java functions in a command/response terminal.
+Pure JAVA!
+Support all java and nothing more or less.

 # Example: